GHBond007/prework-study-guide/README.md

 ## Description
  I worked on this project to learn more about web development and code.
- I built this project to see how different computer languages are linked together and to learn about website building.
+ This project showed how different computer languages are linked together to eventually create a static website.
  It solves the problem of tying different computer languages together in a project and also shows us how to execute different parts of each language to the console and to commit and push up to Github.
-It showed me how Github works with different branches and merging and coding within it.
+It shows how Github works with different branches and also pull requests, merging, and cloning within it.
 This project contains notes on HTML, CSS, Git and JavaScript.
- I learned how to code.
-I learned about the different stages of coding.
-For instance, how to write different commands in the terminal. i also learned how to write and execute in vs code.
-I also learned how to push code up to the Github and make it public for everyone to check out.
+ It thought me about the different stages of coding.
+For instance, how to write different commands in the terminal.
+I also learned how to write and execute in .vs code.
+This study guide showed how one builds a static website from opening a repository all the way to deploying the project.

 ## Installation